 The hakafot unfold with great fanfare.
 Singing and dancing, either with Israeli folk steps or in Hasidic rounds, mark this ceremony as a uniquely joyful and fun occasion.
-Congregants touch the Torah as it passes either with their fingertips or with a siddur (prayer book), which they bring to their lips and kiss as a sign of love and reverence for God’s Word.
-(Interestingly, Jews complete hakafot on other important occasions, including weddings—a bride often circles her bridegroom seven times—and funerals—when the bereft circle the coffin of the deceased seven times.
+As the Torah passes, congregants touch it with either their fingertips or a siddur (prayer book), which they bring to their lips and kiss as a sign of love and reverence for God’s Word.
+(Interestingly, Jews complete hakafot on other important occasions, including weddings (a bride often circles her bridegroom seven times) and funerals (when the bereft circle the coffin of the deceased seven times).
 The hakafot also recall the story of Jericho, when Joshua led the Jews in processions around the city of Jericho once every day for six days and seven times on the seventh day.

 The hakafot take place both during the evening and the morning services.
-After the morning hakafot are complete, special aliyot (lit. “goings up”) take place.
-During the aliyot, esteemed members of the congregation—and sometimes many others as well—go up to the front of the synagogue and recite the blessings before each portion of the Torah reading The man who reads from Deuteronomy is called the hatan Torah or bridegroom of the Torah while the one who reads from Genesis is known as the hatan Bereshit or bridegroom of the beginning (i.e., Genesis).
+After the morning hakafot are complete, special aliyot (lit. “goings up”; singular: aliyah) take place.
+During the aliyot, esteemed members of the congregation, and sometimes many others as well, go up to the front of the synagogue and recite the blessings before each portion of the Torah reading.
+The man who reads from Deuteronomy is called the hatan Torah or “bridegroom of the Torah,” while the one who reads from Genesis is known as the hatan Bereshit or “bridegroom of the beginning” (i.e., Genesis).
 Sometimes, so that more people have a chance for an aliyah, congregations will allow the same parsha (Torah portion) from the end of Deuteronomy to be read several times over.
 All those honored with an aliyah have one thing in common: they are summoned to the front of the synagogue by the singing of special piyyutim which are about the beauty and merit of reading from the Torah.

 Simchat Torah is so well loved that it has spilled over into other days.
-Many Hasidic Jews process in hakafot on Hoshana Rabba (the last day of Sukkot, i.e. the eve of Shemini Atzeret/Simchat Torah).
+Many Hasidic Jews process in hakafot on Hoshanah Rabbah (the last day of Sukkot, i.e., the eve of Shemini Atzeret/Simchat Torah).
 And many Jews in Israel celebrate a second day of Simchat Torah.
-During this “bonus round,” processions spill out into the streets and officials and public figures (military, political, humanitarian) are granted the honor of taking part in the hakafot in public.
+During this “bonus round,” processions spill out into the streets and officials, and public figures (military, political, humanitarian) are granted the honor of taking part in the hakafot in public.

 There is no mention of Simchat Torah in the New Testament.

-Although it focuses on Torah—which after all is part of the Bible— Simchat Torah is, ironically, not a holiday found in the Scripture itself.
+Although it focuses on Torah, which after all is part of the Bible, Simchat Torah is, ironically, not a holiday found in Scripture itself.
 Nevertheless, its celebration reminds us of the supreme place of the Bible throughout Jewish history and as a God-given guide for us today.
-Agur, a rather obscure figure found in the book of Proverbs, tells us that “Every word of God proves true; he is a shield to those who take refuge in him” (Proverbs 30:5).
-The New Testament, reflecting on the Hebrew Bible, says that, “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man [and woman] of God may be complete, equipped for every good work.”
-(2 Timothy 3:16-17)
+Agur, a rather obscure figure found in the book of Proverbs, tells us that “every word of God proves true; he is a shield to those who take refuge in him” (Proverbs 30:5).
+The New Testament, reflecting on the Hebrew Bible, says that “all Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man [and woman] of God may be complete, equipped for every good work” (2 Timothy 3:16–17).

 Simchat Torah was established during the Middle Ages.